auwsmit/dotfiles/README.md

     * If Linux/Mac, run UnixSetup.sh.
 Make sure it's executable.
         * xmodmap will remap Caps Lock to Escape for your current user session.

-3. Startup Vim, and it should say that it's downloading all the plugins.
+3. Startup Vim, and decide whether or not you want to install plugins.
+The prompt will only appear once.
-    * Note: Windows makes a bunch of command prompts during this process, just wait for them to disappear.
+    * Note: Windows makes a bunch of command prompts to install plugins, just wait for them to disappear.

-4. Once the plugins have finished, restart Vim to complete.
+4. If you didn't install plugins, you're done!
+Otherwise, once the plugins have finished, restart Vim to complete.

 ## Optimal Requirements
 * Latest version of [Vim](http://www.vim.org/) or [Neovim](https://neovim.io/) for certain features